Prevent Policy

 |

-All CICM tutors are required to complete training on Equality and Diversity, Safeguarding and Prevent every two years to refresh their knowledge and Key CICM administrators complete Prevent training and review the CICM policy. |
+All CICM tutors are required to complete training on Equality and Diversity, Safeguarding and PREVENT every two years to refresh their knowledge and Key CICM administrators complete PREVENT training and review the CICM policy. |

 CICM Credit Academy Board and main apprenticeship training providers audit completion or mandatory training annually. |